dataminelab/elasticsearch-tutorial/imdb.md

 * find all "Lord of the Ring" movies using prefix query
 * find all documents with "Lord of the Ring" multi match boost title and originalTitle * 3, and storyline * 1
+* Which hotels have swimming pools and cost less than X per night?

+# see blogs.md

 ## Aggregations